Way back in March 2019, CFA Institute first announced that CFA Level 1 will be transitioning to computer-based testing (CBT).

 Yes, there are changes in exam format, frequency, test locations, check in procedures, amongst other things.

-Here’s one epic summary of all the new CFA computer based testing process in one place, with detailed FAQs which we recommend you look through.
-Let’s go!
+Here’s one epic summary of all the new CFA computer based testing process in one place, covering how things will work for Level 1, 2 (split screen for vignettes) and 3 (equation editor), with detailed FAQs which we recommend you look through.

 CFA Computer Based Testing vs. Paper Based Exam – A Summary